Accent: The use of a plant or object to draw attention to or punctuate a space.

 Transpiration: Loss of water by evaporation from the leaves and stems of plants.

 Transplant: To dig up and relocate a plant.

 Tree: A woody, perennial plant usually with a well-defined trunk.

 Trellis: A frame supporting open latticework, used for training vines and other creeping vines.
 Used to create shaded areas.

-Trompe l’oeil: Otherwise know as “fooling the eye,” this technique involves false perspectives or mirrors arranged to create an illusion.
+Trompe l’oeil: Otherwise known as “fooling the eye,” this technique involves false perspectives or mirrors arranged to create an illusion.
 This is frequently used to make a space feel bigger that it really is or to create the element of surprise.

 Tuber: A type of underground storage structure in a plant stem, analogous to a bulb.
 It generates roots below and stems above ground (example: dahlia).